We can be found on the following social media networks:

 - We will delete or hide any posts which we view to be offensive.
 Following this we will usually issue a written warning, after consulting with the Communications Manager and/or the relevant Service Director.
 This will usually be by means of a private direct social media message in the first instance with a link to our social media policy

 - If unacceptable behaviour continues or is extreme, the Council will consider blocking the user from interacting with us on social media.
 After 12 months the owner of the account can appeal the decision to block.
-Any decision to reverse the block will be made in conjunction with the Chief Executive.
+Any decision to reverse the block will be made in conjunction with the Managing Director.
 We reserve the right to block any user from interacting with us on social media at any time.

 Additional policy information